csommerl/js120/109_explanations.md

 ## Side effects

 A function has a **side effect** when it depends on or affects something beyond its parameters.
+Side effects occur, for example, when:

-1. It is a side effect for a function to **reassign a non-local variable** to a different value.
+1. a function **reassigns a non-local variable** to a different value.
 This is a side effect because that variable was not passed as an argument to the function.

-2. It is a side effect for a function to **mutate an object referenced by a non-local variable**.
+2. a function **mutates an object referenced by a non-local variable**.
 This is a side-effect because that mutation persists outside the function and its return value.

-3. It is a side effect for a function to **read or write to a file**, including logging to the console.
+3. a function **reads or write to a file**, including logging to the console.
 That's a side effect because the console exists beyond the parameters of the function.

-4. It is a side effect for a function to **throw an error without handling it**.
+4. a function **throws an error without handling it**.

-5. It is a side effect for a function to **invoke another function that has a side effect**.
+5. a function **invokes another function that has a side effect**.

 Functions should typically either return a value or have a side effect, but not both.